 The final number given is often compared to the baseline of New York City, where the cost of living is notoriously high.
 The baseline number for New York is 100, so numbers over 100 would indicate a location is more expensive than New York, while numbers under this amount indicate the country is less expensive to live in than NYC.

-Here are ten of the countries with the highest cost of living as of 2022:
+Here are ten of the countries with the highest cost of living:

 10. Singapore (83.96)